jelockwood/Super-Glue4/README.md

 # Super-Glue
 Script to 'glue' Jamf Pro, [Super](https://github.com/Macjutsu/super) and optionally a macOS LAPS solution together

 [Super](https://github.com/Macjutsu/super) is a script that helps automate informing users of the availability of macOS updates _and_ upgrades.
 It can further help automate providing Admin level credentials to automate such installations.
 This is sadly something Apple are making harder and harder for Mac admins managing a fleet of Macs.
-Apple's (incorrect) assumption is that all users own their computers, all users are themselves admins and all users not only know what to do _but can be relied on to do it_.
+Apple's (incorrect) assumption is that all users own their computers, all users are themselves admins and all users not only know what to do _and can be relied on to do it_.

 The original [Super](https://github.com/Macjutsu/super) script greatly helps automate things but assumes all the Macs have the same local admin credentials.
 These days it is considered good practice to either not have a local admin account - which is not always feasible or that at least each one has a unique random password.
 It is common therefore to store the random password in an MDM system although originally this is based on an approach used first for Windows machines where the password is stored in Active Directory.